BLUITT, BENJAMIN RUFUS

 Marcel Quimby, “Dr. Benjamin Bluitt and the Bluitt Sanitarium,” Legacies: A History Journal for Dallas and North Central Texas 19 (Spring 2007).
 “Texas Trail Blazers: Benjamin R. Bluitt (1864–1946),” Texas Trailblazer Series, Defender network.com (www.defendernetwork.com/br-bluitt-1864-1946/), accessed April 18, 2012.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Lisa C. Maxwell, "BLUITT, BENJAMIN R.," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fbl69), accessed December 08, 2013.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Jennifer Bridges, "BLUITT, BENJAMIN RUFUS ," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fbl69), accessed December 08, 2013.
 Published by the Texas State Historical Association.